 Take the Judge Quiz (located below) for RSE/DPPt/ORAS style.

 After you pass one of the Judge Quizzes, you can take the Judge Test for the corresponding mode(s).
 In the Judge Test, you will have to judge a contest given by a Judge Tester.
 All you have to do is contact any Judge Tester on Discord or through the forums to be tested.
 If you fail the Judge Test, you must wait at least 48 hours (at Chief discretion) before taking it again.

 If you have any questions about anything about judging or becoming a judge, feel free to contact a Head or Chief Judge.

 Before you are able take the Judge Test, you must pass the Judge Quiz.
 There are 32 questions on the Judge Quiz.
 You must get all of the questions correct to pass.

-Once you pass, the Judge Tester will guide you through the answers you did not get.
+Once you submit, the Judge Tester will guide you through the answers you did not get.
 You must PM your answers to an available Judge Tester.
 They will then send you back the answers that are incorrect.
 You then respond with your revision of those incorrect answers, and keep doing so until you pass.
 Nobody except a Judge Tester is able to help you on the Judge Quiz, and you are not able to discuss the Judge Quiz with anyone except a Judge Tester.
 Any questions about it should be done through PM with one of the Judge Testers.